hansenjl/JS-fundamentals/README.md

 (all hail Mozilla)

 - **INDENTATION AND PROPER STYLE ARE ALSO SUPER IMPORTANT MOVING FORWARD**.
 Airbnb has an amazing [JavaScript Style Guide](https://github.com/airbnb/javascript) if you're unsure about how to format your JS code.
-Trust me, learn to indent properly now before you end up in a curly bracket hellscape.
+Trust me, learn to indent properly now before you end up in a curly bracket nightmare.

 ---